 Nothing says “health food” like granola.
 It epitomizes the notion of healthy fare to the point that the word has become an adjective for the most hardcore of healthy lifestyles.
 Alas, most commercial granolas pack a big glycemic punch by being loaded with sugar.
 They can even contain trans fat.
 Ditto for the perennial lunch box favorite which is the granola bar.

 When scanning the nutrition facts of granola, be aware that the portion sizes listed on the label can be deceptively small.
 If you crave granola, shop for it in your local health food store and read labels carefully, or make your own.

 What?
 Salad?
 Okay, not all salads.
 I’m talking about fast food salads.
 More burger alternatives at fast food places seemed like a big step forward for healthy eating on the go.
 But then we realized that many of the salad options have as many calories, fat and/or sugar as the vilified sandwiches.
 The problem, of course, is often the dressing, which may be loaded with sugar and unhealthy vegetable oils.
 So forego the fast food salad and opt for a grilled chicken wrap instead.

 Smoothies can be a great way to pack a lot of nutrition into a quick breakfast or lunch.
 Unfortunately the popularity of smoothies – especially among time-crunched parents looking for fast, kid-friendly meals – has lead to the advent of pre-made frozen smoothie mixes.
 Newsflash, these mixes aren’t as healthy as their homemade inspiration as added sugar and other surprising ingredients are often lurking.

-You can make your own premade smoothie packs by combining single-serving amounts of your favourite smoothie ingredients into small freezer bags.
-When it’s smoothie time simply add your favourite liquid, a scoop of protein powder and blend!
+You can make your own premade smoothie packs by combining single-serving amounts of your favorite smoothie ingredients into small freezer bags.
+When it’s smoothie time simply add your favorite liquid, a scoop of protein powder and blend!